Lee-Ann2/requirement-analysis/README.md

 4. Search Properties: Users should be able to search for properties based on various criteria such as location, price, and availability.
 5. User Registration: New users should be able to create an account with personal details and login credentials.

+# Non-functional Requirements

+Describes how the system should be perfoming.

+ Examples:
+ - Reliability.
+ - Performance.
+ - Usability.
+ - Scalability.
+ - Security.

+1. Reliability: The system should have an uptime of 99.9% and recover quickly from any failures.
+2. Performance: The system should load pages within 2 seconds and handle up to 1000 concurrent users.
+3. Usability: The application should have an intuitive UI/UX, making it easy for users to navigate and perform tasks.
+4. Scalability: The system should be able to scale horizontally to handle increased traffic.
+5. Security: Ensure data encryption, secure login, and protect against common vulnerabilities.